shakfu/midi-langs/docs/forth-midi/missing-forth-features.md

 forth-midi has a narrower, well-defined purpose: expressive MIDI composition.
 The missing features fall into two categories:

-1. **User-facing gaps**: Variables, loops, recursion.
-These limit what musicians can express.
-Add them.
+1. **User-facing gaps**: Variables and recursion still remain.
+The major loop constructs (`DO`/`LOOP`, `BEGIN`/`UNTIL`/`WHILE`/`REPEAT`) have now been implemented, enabling algorithmic and generative music patterns.

 2. **Meta-level machinery**: `CREATE`/`DOES>`, `IMMEDIATE`, memory model.
 These enable language extension but add cognitive overhead.
 Skip them and implement specific features directly in C when needed.

 The goal is a language that feels Forth-like (stack-based, compositional, terse) while remaining approachable for musicians who aren't systems programmers.
+With the addition of proper loop control, forth-midi now supports the structured iteration patterns essential for generative music.